Pedagogical Approach and Structure of Book

 Approach

-We are aware of the benefit of utilizing a well thought out, organized pedagogical technique to deliver content.
+We recognize the benefit of utilizing a well-thought-out, organized pedagogical technique to present content.
 The content of this textbook is structured in a way that will promote cumulative learning.
-Topics are introduced in the order of how the research process unfolds, there is a visual concept map that guides the reader through the text, and each chapter begins with Learning Objectives and has a Key Takeaway and Exercise section for application of the concepts.
+Where applicable, topics are introduced in the order of how the research process unfolds.
+Each chapter begins with Learning Objectives and ends with Key Takeaways.
+They also include Exercise sections for application of the concepts.
 We use three main pedagogical approaches in this textbook: self-regulated learning, problem-based learning, and the case method.
 Each of these approaches is described in more detail below.

 Self-Regulated Learning